Positive School Culture

 The International Institute for Restorative Practices (IIRP) SaferSanerSchools™ program provides a comprehensive implementation model that works with educators to transform school climate in districts across the United States.

-School staff learn skills to connect with students and respond when things go wrong.
+Staff learn skills to proactively connect with students and respond when things go wrong.

-IIRP coaches help your leadership team reinforce the use of restorative practices.
+IIRP coaches help school leadership teams reinforce the use of restorative practices.

 A Program of the IIRP Graduate School